AI-Publishing-International-LLP-UK/AIXTIV-SYMPHONY/docs/service-account-key-management.md

 2. Check that you have the correct permissions for the key file
 3. Verify that the target directory is within a git repository
 4. Ensure the new key file is a valid Google service account key
+5. For rotation script, verify you are logged in to gcloud: `gcloud auth login`

 For manual environment variable updates, run:
 ```bash